 \section{Introduction}

 Traffic congestion is a major and complex challenge for cities worldwide with the rapid growth of urbanization and vehicle ownership.
-Longer commute times, excessive fuel consumption, and elevated air pollution levels are direct consequences of over-saturated roads.
+Studies show that heavy traffic conditions raise fuel consumption and increase commute times \citep{YANG2023101431}.
 For instance, according to the 2024 INRIX Global Traffic Scorecard, individual commuters in Istanbul, New York City, and Chicago experienced total annual delay of about 105, 102, and 102 hours, respectively, underscoring the magnitude of intersection-driven delays in major metros \citep{inrix2024scorecard}.
-Within urban networks, signalized intersections are the dominant bottlenecks: the policies implemented at these intersections allocate scarce space–time among competing traffic streams and therefore largely determine corridor-level delay, queues, and emissions.
+In urban road networks, currently implemented signal control policies at signalized intersections are often inefficient, making them a major source of congestion, increased delays, queues, and elevated vehicle emissions \citep{Eom2020TrafficSignalControl}.

-Reinforcement learning (RL) has become a standard practice for adaptive traffic signal control (ATSC), controlling phase selection and timing as a sequential decision problem that optimizes long-horizon objectives such as delay, throughput, and emissions under nonstationary demand \citep{yau2017survey}.
-Deep RL (DRL) extends this by using function approximation to digest rich state representations—from detector queues to trajectories and graph-structured networks—enabling policies that generalize across varying traffic flows and topologies \citep{Zhao2024}.
+Reinforcement learning (RL) has become a standard solution for adaptive traffic signal control (ATSC), controlling phase selection and timing as a sequential decision problem that optimizes long-horizon objectives such as delay, throughput, and emissions under nonstationary demand \citep{yau2017survey}.
+Deep RL (DRL) extends this approach by using function approximation to digest rich state representations, ranging from detector queues to trajectories and graph-structured networks.
+This capability enables the implementation of policies that generalize across varying traffic flows and network topologies \citep{Zhao2024}.
 Collectively, this body of work motivates moving beyond single-intersection controllers toward coordinated, network-level solutions and setting the stage for multi-agent formulations.

-Multi-agent deep reinforcement learning (MADRL) \citep{HU2024128068} is a natural fit for ATSC because intersections are inherently distributed decision makers whose actions jointly shape corridor and network dynamics.
-Modeling each intersection as an intelligent agent allows policies to adapt to local, nonstationary demand while learning coordination mechanisms that propagate benefits downstream—e.g., smoothing platoons and preventing spillback.
-By enabling jointly coordinated decisions among neighboring agents, MADRL captures the coupled structure of real networks more faithfully than Independent RL (IRL) formulations.
+Multi-agent deep reinforcement learning (MADRL) \citep{HU2024128068} models each intersection as an intelligent agent.
+This allows the policies to adapt to local, nonstationary demand.
+Additionally, it learns coordination mechanisms across the network.
+MADRL is particularly well‑suited for ATSC because intersections act as distributed decision makers.
+Their actions jointly shape traffic flow and dynamics throughout the network, which propagate benefits downstream.
+By enabling jointly coordinated actions among neighboring agents, MADRL captures the interdependent structure of real networks more accurately than Independent RL (IRL) formulations \citep{liang2025survey}.